4-DS/.github/profile/README.md

 To start you off, go to [**Getting started page**](https://github.com/4-DS/sinara-tutorials/wiki/Getting-started) to try **SinaraML Tutorials**

-[**SinaraML Book**](https://sinara-definitive-guide.readthedocs.io/en/latest/) allows you to dive deeply into the development of ML products with SinaraML examples.
+[**SinaraML Book**](https://sinara-definitive-guide.readthedocs.io/en/latest/) allows you to dive deeply into the development of ML products.